 - There are restrooms, but brrrr.

 - If you get there before Bentleyville is open, the fire pits will be burning to keep you warm.
 You just have to arrive extra early for a spot by the fire.
-Both of the entrances have small fires to stay warm by, and there are numerous fire pits half way through the tour that you can stand by for a quick warm up too.
+Both of the entrances (main entrance and Amsoil Arena entrance) have small fires to stay warm by, and there are numerous fire pits half way through the tour that you can stand by for a quick warm up too.